Jill Biden’s State of the Union guests include Alabama IVF patient, Swedish prime minister and UAW chief | KRDO

 As Biden works to draw contrasts with former President Donald Trump, the presumptive Republican nominee, he is likely to highlight his efforts to shore up US alliances and preserve and strengthen American democracy.
 Biden delivered remarks near Valley Forge, Pennsylvania, earlier this year where he condemned political violence and called out what he cast as Trump’s continuing assault on democracy.

 On Thursday, Sweden is set to formally become the 32nd NATO ally after a process led by Biden to expand the alliance in the wake of Russia’s war in Ukraine.
-To mark the occasion, the first lady is hosting the Swedish prime minister in her box.
+To mark the occasion, the first lady is hosting Swedish Prime Minister Ulf Kristersson in her box.
 Trump has repeatedly railed against the NATO alliance as president and as a candidate, saying last month that he would encourage Russia to do “whatever the hell they want” to any NATO member country that doesn’t meet spending guidelines on defense – a stunning admission he would not abide by the collective-defense clause at the heart of the alliance if reelected.

 Biden has taken a number of actions to stop the deadly synthetic opioid fentanyl, which has been the main driver of overdose deaths in the country.
 Those efforts include a key agreement with China announced last year to crack down on the export of source chemicals and the creation of a Counter-Fentanyl Strike Force aimed at cracking down on illicit financial networks supporting cartels and drug traffickers.